-A few weeks ago, I started working on a new web site project, which had one feature news section on the home page.
-The feature section was designed to show news title links which then link to a more detailed news page.
-Under the News title, I wanted to show a description (or at least 50 to 100 characters) but the problem was I did not want to cut any word off in the middle.
+A few weeks ago, I started working on a new web site project, which had one featured news section on the home page.
+This news feature section was designed to show news title links which then link to a more detailed news page on the site.
+Under the News title, I wanted to show a short description (or at least 50 to 100 characters) but the problem was I did not want to cut any word off in the middle - this wouldn’t look good for my site visitors.
+To make sure no words were broken, the code had to know how many words were in the string.
 Therefore, I decided to create a function that will return number of words rather than number of characters.
+For anyone who wants to add a word count feature to their web application, here’s what I used.

 public static string getLimitedWords(string str,int NumberOfWords) {